Oglethorpe, Whip-Ma-Whop-Ma-Gate, Bitchdaughter Tower, Swinegate — York’s quirky place names are a legacy of its multi-layered past.

 The best surviving medieval walls in Britain encircle York’s old town.
 High and wide, the stone walls form an elevated walkway commanding great views of both city and countryside.
 Enter by one of the four original ‘bars’ (gateways) and join the many locals as well as tourists who say that strolling on the walls is one of their favourite leisure activities in York.

 Historically King’s Staith was the main landing stage for boats on the River Ouse, which once made York an important trading port.
-Today, the quayside area is all about outdoor eating and drinking, as well as being the access point for York Boat River Cruises.
+Today, the quayside area is all about outdoor eating and drinking, as well as being the departure point for City Cruises’ sightseeing cruises.

 Do you have any tips for top things to do in York?
 We would love to hear from you.
 Please leave us a comment.